ex8/tipon/auth/README.md

-# Tipon - Users gRPC Server
+# Tipon - Auth gRPC Server
-The users gRPC server used for internal communication.
+The auth service gRPC server used for internal and external communication.
+This uses a token based authentication system.

 ## Requirements
 You must have the following in order to compile the protocol buffers: